Astros' Hinch: Backstop bust to Series-winning skipper

 ”When you don’t hit a slider consistently, you’re not going to play very long,” he recalled Wednesday. ”And there’s only so far personality can take you as a backup catcher.”

 Charisma, however, is nearly everything in an era when many dugout decisions are delegated to front-office administrators analyzing stacks of statistics.
-The Astros manager motivated his players, soothed them and charmed them to a runaway title in the AL West and then to the first World Series championship in Houston’s 56-season history.
-The Astros capped the season with a 5-1 win over the Los Angeles Dodgers in Game 7 on Wednesday night.
+The Astros’ manager motivated his players, soothed them and charmed them to a runaway title in the AL West and then to the first World Series championship in Houston’s 56-season history, capped by a 5-1 win over the Los Angeles Dodgers in Game 7 on Wednesday night.

-”I think A.J. is going to be the manager that’s going to be here when we win the World Series,” general manager Jeff Luhnow said on the day Hinch was hired in September 2014.
+”I will run through a wall for that guy any day,” Series MVP George Springer said.

-He is Houston’s 18th manager in a line that began with Harry Craft, included personalities such as Harry Walker and Leo Durocher, manager of the year winners Hal Lanier and Larry Dierker, and Phil Garner, who led the Astros to their first pennant in 2005.
-The very model of a modern dugout major general, he is the first to earn a Series ring for Space City.
+Hinch is Houston’s 18th manager in a line that began with Harry Craft, included personalities such as Harry Walker and Leo Durocher, Manager of the Year winners Hal Lanier and Larry Dierker, and Phil Garner, who led the Astros to their first pennant in 2005.
+The very model of a modern dugout major general, Hinch is the first to earn a Series ring for Space City.

-”You have to combine what you see with what you know,” Hinch said. ”We can go in with all the information that we want.
-There is an element of paying attention to what your players are doing and how they’re playing and what kind of version are they?
-Is it a good version of them, or are they struggling mentally, physically?
-You have to balance it all out and blend it.”
+”My job is to push them when they need to be pushed, to hug them when they need to be hugged, to believe in them always, and set a culture where they’ll believe in themselves and they’ll prioritize winning,” Hinch said, his T-shirt soaked and the stench of bubbly surrounding him.

+”The players are really what makes the sport go.
+And the more you can get out of them, the more you can get them to trust in you, believe in you as a leader, the better you’ll be as a manager,” he explained. ”I’m not sure you know that right out of the chute when you first get one of these jobs.
+At least for me as a young guy, I didn’t appreciate what it took to put your heart and soul into the players and let them see you for who you are, and in return ask them to be themselves.”

 Now 43, Hinch took an unusual path to the big leagues.